House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Belt Drive

 As the name suggests, the belt drive uses a belt to transmit the power from the engine to the blade.
 These systems are not as prone to sawdust buildup, and the engine typically lasts longer than the engine in a direct drive system.
-You can cut thicker woods due to the ability to extend the blade further, and you can use very large motors for virtually unlimited horsepower.
+You can cut thicker wood due to the ability to extend the blade further, and you can use large motors for virtually unlimited horsepower.

-The downside to the belt drive is that the belts wear out and changing them costs money and time.
+The downside to the belt drive is that the belts wear out, and changing them costs money and time.
 Belt drives also tend to be louder.

 Belt Drive Pros